 You will receive an email from us with the weekly commentary every Wednesday evening.
 However, most portfolio trades will be made in separate alerts throughout the week.
 Those messages will automatically be emailed to all members.
 You can also have them texted to you.
 Just enter your mobile phone number on the My Profile page.

+Let’s start with the most common type of trade, which is to buy or sell an individual stock.
 When the trades are done after hours, like in the Wednesday evening commentary, then it will be the average of the open and closing price on Thursday.
 For example, stock XYZ opens at $50 and closes at $51.
 The price added/deleted will be the average of these two points which is $50.50.

 However, when we have an intraday trade it will be the average of the price at the time of the email alert and the closing price that day.